The Cassandra complex is the name given to a phenomenon where people who predict bad news or warnings are ignored or outright dismissed.

 Many psychologists use the Cassandra complex to describe the physical and emotional effects felt by people who experience distressing personal events.
 It can also apply to people who always suffer the humiliation of never being listened to or believed when they try and explain themselves to other people.

-Melanie Klein was a psychologist in the early sixties who came up with the theory that a Cassandra complex can describe moral conscience.
-It is the job of a moral conscience to provide a warning when things are going to go wrong.
+Melanie Klein was a psychologist in the early sixties who came up with the theory that this type of complex can describe moral conscience.
+It is the job of moral conscience to provide a warning when things are going to go wrong.
 Klein dubbed this the Cassandra complex because of the moral components which come with many warnings.
 The super-ego which tries to get us to stop these moralistic warnings is, therefore, Apollo.

 According to Klein, people would refuse to believe or listen to someone who was speaking from a place of moral conscience in a bid to ignore their own consciences.

 Laurie Layton Schapira was a psychologist active during the eighties.
 Her own version of the Cassandra complex came with three separate factors involved:

 - A dysfunctional relationship with the Apollo archetype